Auc7us/shapeshifters/README.md

 git clone https://github.com/Auc7us/shapeshifters.git
 ```

-After compelting the above steps, you should have the following directory structure:
+###  Downloading Data

+Download the data from the `changeit3d` repository.
+After this step the directory structure should look like this:

 ```
-shapeshifters/
-changeit3d/
+shapesifters
+changeit3d
+data
 ```

 ## Experiments